peteroupc/peteroupc.github.io/randomfunc.md

 [^12]: Devroye, L., Gravel, C., "[**Random variate generation using only finitely many unbiased, independently and identically distributed random bits**](https://arxiv.org/abs/1502.02539v6)", arXiv:1502.02539v6  [cs.IT], 2020.

-[^13]: A na&iuml;ve `RNDINTEXC` implementation often seen in certain languages like JavaScript is the idiom `floor(Math.random() * maxExclusive)`, where `Math.random()` is any method that outputs a floating-point number that behaves like an independent uniform random variate in the interval \[0, 1\).
+[^13]: A na&iuml;ve `RNDINTEXC` implementation often seen in certain languages like JavaScript is the idiom `floor(Math.random() * maxExclusive)`, where `Math.random()` is any method that gives out a floating-point number that behaves like an independent uniform random variate in the interval \[0, 1\).
 However, no implementation of `Math.random()` can choose from all real numbers in \[0, 1\), so this idiom can cause some results to be slightly more probable than others depending on the value of `maxExclusive`.
 For example, if `Math.random()` is implemented as `RNDINT(X - 1)/X` and `X` is not divisible by `maxExclusive`, the resulting algorithm will be inexact in general.
 Also, an implementation might pre-round `Math.random() * maxExclusive` (before the `floor`) to the closest number it can represent; in rare cases, that might be `maxExclusive` for certain rounding modes.
 If an application is concerned about these issues, it should treat the `Math.random()` implementation as simulating the "source of random numbers" for `RNDINT` and implement `RNDINTEXC` through `RNDINT` instead.

 [^14]: The user "BVtp" from the _Stack Overflow_ community led me to this insight.